Characterisation of Laser Wakefield Acceleration Efficiency with Octave Spanning Near-IR Spectrum Measurements

 The laser and electron spectra, as functions of propagation distance within the PIC simulation, are shown in \cref{fig:sim_spectra}a and b.
-The laser spectrum was seen to redshift and broaden by the same amount as the experimental measurements of \cref{fig:expComp}c, with a redshifted peak at \unit[$\omega=1.9 \times10^{15}$]{rad fs$^{-1}$}.
-The laser reached a peak normalised vector potential of $a_0=2.6$ at \unit[$z=4.6$]{mm}, due to the effects of self-focusing and self-compression.
-For the rest of the accelerator, $a_0<2.6$ and no self-injection was observed.
+The laser spectrum was seen to redshift and broaden by the same amount as the experimental measurements of \cref{fig:expComp}c, with a redshifted peak at \unit[$\omega=1.9$]{rad fs$^{-1}$}.
+The laser reached a peak normalised vector potential of $a_0=3$ at \unit[$z=4.4$]{mm}, due to the effects of self-focusing and self-compression.
+For the rest of the accelerator, $a_0<3$ and no self-injection was observed.
 The accelerated electron beam resulted from trapping of inner shell electrons from nitrogen (ionisation injection \cite{RowlandsRees2008PRL,Pak2010PRL,McGuffey2010PRL,Chen2012POP}) during the first \unit[5]{mm}.
-A total beam charge of \unit[144]{pC} was observed in the accelerated beam at the end of the simulation, with a peak in energy of \unit[1.2]{GeV}, matching the experimental observations.
+A total beam charge of \unit[255]{pC} was observed in the accelerated beam at the end of the simulation, with a peak in energy of \unit[1.2]{GeV}.
+Approximately 16\% of the electron beam energy at the end of the simulation lies below the \unit[385]{MeV} detection threshold of the experimental spectrometer, indicating that the experimentally measured extraction efficiency is underestimated by a similar amount.

 The extraction efficiency is shown in \Cref{fig:sim_spectra}c for \unit[$n_e = 1.25\times10^{18}$]{cm$^{-3}$} and for a slightly higher density \unit[$n_e = 1.5\times10^{18}$]{cm$^{-3}$}.
-For the higher density case, the laser intensity reached a larger value during the initial self-focusing, resulting in the trapping of $\sim50$\% more charge.
+For the higher density case, the laser intensity reached a larger value during the initial self-focusing, resulting in the trapping of $\sim40$\% more charge.
 Also for the higher density, the laser pulse maintained $a_0>2.5$ over the full acceleration distance, thereby driving a higher amplitude wake.
 As a result, beam-loading was less severe and so the extraction efficiency was initially higher than for the lower density case.
 However, for the higher density case the efficiency dropped significantly throughout the accelerator, as the electron beam dephased and started to decelerate for \unit[$z>17$]{mm}.

-Simulations using the same plasma profile with plateau densities of \unit[$n_e =(1.1,1.2,1.3,1.4)\times 10^{18}$]{cm$^{-3}$}, show that both the maximum final electron energy and extraction efficiencies were optimised for \unit[$n_e =1.25\times 10^{18}$]{cm$^{-3}$}.
+Simulations using the same plasma profile with plateau densities of \unit[$n_e =(1.1,1.2,1.3,1.4)\times 10^{18}$]{cm$^{-3}$}, show that both the maximum final electron energy and extraction efficiencies were optimised for\unit[$n_e =1.2\times 10^{18}$]{cm$^{-3}$}.
 Operating the LWFA at a higher density but over a shorter length allows for higher efficiency, but results in a lower maximum electron energy.